-Please find enclosed for review the 60% Remedial Design Report for SWMU 211-A for Volatile Organic Compound Sources to the Southwest Groundwater Plume at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky, DOE/LX/07-2435&D1 (RDR).
-This 60% RDR presents the design, developed thus far, for source treatment using enhanced in situ bioremediation with interim land use controls for Solid Waste Management Unit (SWMU) 211-A. This 60% version incorporates Kentucky Department for Environmental Protection and U.S. Environmental Protection Agency (EPA) comments received on the 30% version of this document.
-A major modification to this 60% RDR document from the 30% RDR version is removal of the remedial design development for SWMU 211-B Long-Term Monitoring.
-This modification was made as a result of an EPA comment received on the 30% RDR version.
+Please find enclosed the 90% Remedial Design Report for SWMU 211-A for Volatile Organic Compound Sources to the Southwest Groundwater Plume at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky, DOE/LX/07-2435&D1 (RDR), for review.
+This D1 90% version of the RDR incorporates Kentucky Department for Environmental Protection (KDEP) and U.S. Environmental Protection Agency (EPA) comments on the 60% RDR, received on